-Israel has the fourth-highest poverty rate among developed countries, according to a United Nations Children’s Fund (UNICEF) report.
+Israel has the fourth highest poverty rate among developed countries, according to a new United Nations Children’s Fund (UNICEF) report released Tuesday.

-The report, released Tuesday and titled “Children of the Recession: The impact of the economic crisis on child well-being in rich countries,” found that 2.6 million children have sunk below the poverty line in the world’s most prosperous countries since 2008, bringing the total number in the developed to some 76.5 million.
+The report, titled “Children of the Recession: The impact of the economic crisis on child well-being in rich countries” found that 2.6 million children sunk below the poverty line in the world's most prosperous countries since 2008, bringing the total number of children in the developed world living in poverty to some 76.5 million.